What's happening in the current market?

 We at Burston Cook are advising the purchaser, Ian Johnson, an events and online publishing entrepreneur based in Clifton and is behind the recent restoration of the Clifton Observatory.
-We will keep you progress via our website blog.
+We will keep you updated of progress via our website blog.

 The second phase of work on the redevelopment of the Colston Hall concert venue in Bristol has moved closer with counsellors voting to back the £49 million scheme.
-Proposals include a new main hall, replacing the existing Festival of Britain auditorium and internal alterations will be made to enable the Lantern Room to be used as a performance hall whilst the upper and lower cellars will be converted in a 3rd performing space.
-There will be a number of external changes to the period Byzantine facade to enable the creation of a new restaurant and whilst there are some concerns at the harm to the architectural interest of the building, it is viewed that this should be outweighed by the benefits of the proposed refurbishment and redevelopment...
+Proposals include a new main hall, replacing the existing Festival of Britain auditorium and internal alterations will be made to enable the Lantern Room to be used as a performance hall whilst the upper and lower cellars will be converted in a third performing space.
+There will be a number of external changes to the period Byzantine facade to enable the creation of a new restaurant and whilst there are some concerns about the harm to the architectural interest of the building, it is viewed that this should be outweighed by the benefits of the proposed refurbishment and redevelopment...
 Watch this space

 We are noticing that retailers are feeling the pinch as a result of increased costs due to the national minimum wage and the new national living wage alongside business rates costs increasing following last years revaluation.
 Furthermore, many retailers with a weak online offering are in some cases struggling and it has certainly not escaped the news where major retailers such as Toys R Us, Maplin, New Look, Claires Accessories and Conviviality have been hit since the beginning of the year.